-This course further develops professional nursing assessment and performance skills introduced in NU 210 Assessment and Skills I, with an emphasis on appropriate technology for health promotion, protection, and restoration across the life span.
+This course further develops professional nursing assessment and performance skills introduced in NU 210 Fundamentals and Skills, with an emphasis on appropriate technology for health promotion, protection, and restoration across the life span.
 Interpersonal and communication skills are emphasized.
-Prerequisites: NU 209 or FS 131, NU 210, NU 212.
+Prerequisites: (NU 209/FS 131/FS 232), NU 210, NU 212.
 Corequisite: NU 214.